Jbrimbelibap/io868/README.md

 I recommend using the red CC1101 board if you have good soldering skills.
 Any board should work at pretty much any frequency below 1GHz

-It would be cool if a selected frequency could be associated to a signal, and if raw signals could be imported into the device.
-This remains to be done
+Still no way to import signals into the device

 ##
 ![i0868](https://github.com/Jbrimbelibap/io868/assets/90109439/0ae8d3f7-e108-477f-a39a-6a95c4aac4b2)